zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

 ## **Task 1:** Verify configurations and build applications

-The Oracle Transactional Event Queues is a robust messaging backbone offered by converged Oracle Database that allows you to build an enterprise-class data-centric microservices architecture.
+The Oracle Transactional Event Queues is a robust messaging backbone offered by the converged Oracle Database that allows you to build an enterprise-class data-centric microservices architecture.
 The okafka library contains Oracle specific implementation of Kafka Client Java APIs.
 Its implementation is built on AQ-JMS APIs; thus, it is required to have the connection details.

-1. Configure Oracle TEQ Producer and Consumer
+As the Database is generated during setup based on your environment, you will need to adjust the parameters from each microservices informing the correct data to the connection (Oracle Database TNS Name, Service Name, and Host Name and Port).
+These properties are stored in the *application.yaml* file from each microservices.

+1. Obtain JMS connection information

     Configuring a JMS connection is straightforward; you have to get the information about the Database instance and how we should follow to connect from the security perspective.
 We use Oracle Autonomous Transaction Processing (ATP) in this lab; we have to use a wallet.
 Again, the setup already brings us the wallet to facilitate this laboratory.